Upcoming National Teacher Training With Deb And Ellyn

 Did you know that 25 – 34 percent of women report that their births were traumatic?
 Studies show most people feel unsafe and fearful of the birthing care they receive.
 They also fear they receive routine (and perhaps unnecessary) interventions and feel unsupported the medical staff.

-A massive part of the PYC Teacher Training is examining the current state of birth in our culture, including systemic racism in the hospital system.
+A big part of the PYC Teacher Training is examining the current state of birth in our culture, including systemic racism in the hospital system.
 Teacher trainees learn how to present evidenced-based information to students in a non-biased manner so students can make their own educated decisions regarding birth choices.

 During our program, Teacher Trainees immerse themselves in the prenatal and postnatal community by participating in classes and workshops.
 They learn first hand about the fears and concerns of new and expectant parents and observe how all different pregnant bodies move through a yoga practice.
 No more “practicing with pretend bellies” or theorizing about the pregnant body and mind, PYC boasts a robust community of people in all stages of pregnancy and postpartum.